This story was originally published in January 2019.

 Each have their advantages, but ultimately, the best off-grid power system will depend on the resources you have available on your land.
 If you are in a windy place with a wide clearance free from obstructing buildings and trees (or local zoning ordinances, for that matter), wind turbines might be best.
 If you live in a sunny area without many tall, shady trees, solar is a reliable option.

-“It amazes me when we get people who want to do [solar] systems and they have no sun,” Betz laughs.
+“It amazes me when we get people who want to do [solar] systems and they have no sun,” Betz said.
 He thinks the most reliable off-grid power system is probably a small hydroelectric system, but that requires access to a mountain brook with a good flow and few environmental regulations, and “very few people have that kind of site.”

 No matter what you choose, Connell says it is important to keep your energy sources diverse if you truly want to go off the grid.
 Having multiple energy sources will make sure you are equipped with energy in case of emergencies.
 A homestead powered by solar alone will find itself in trouble after a string of cloudy days, even with the benefit of some storage (lead acid or lithium ion batteries are most common for storing energy produced through alternative sources).